On the Design and Evaluation of Human-centered Explainable AI Systems: A Systematic Review and Taxonomy: Conclusion

 \section{Conclusion}

-We conducted a systematic literature review of 65 papers that assess the performance of XAI systems with human users.
+We conducted a composite literature review of 65 papers that assess XAI systems with human users.
 Our analysis revealed a multitude of metrics commonly utilized in XAI evaluation research.
 To facilitate the classification of these components, we have proposed a framework that groups them into three categories, based on which component is evaluated: the \textbf{core system}, the \textbf{explanation}, and the \textbf{user}.
 Additionally, we identified that the core system was evaluated in the dimensions of users' \textit{affection} towards the system, their \textit{cognitive processes}, its \textit{usability}, and \textit{interpretability}.
-Furthermore, we identified relevant design goals for \textbf{AI novices} and \textbf{data experts}: \textit{responsible use}, \textit{acceptance}, \textit{usability} as well as \textit{human-AI-collaboration} and \textit{system and user task performance}.
+Furthermore, we identified relevant design goals for \textbf{AI novices} and \textbf{data experts}: \textit{responsibility}, \textit{acceptance}, \textit{usability} as well as \textit{human-AI-collaboration} and \textit{system task performance}.
 Lastly, we have provided guidelines for conducting XAI evaluations based on the most commonly identified shortcomings in the literature.
-The presented framework is intended to provide a holistic view of the design process and evaluation of XAI systems.
+Our framework provides a holistic overview of evaluation metrics and XAI systems rather than focusing on specific features.
+Furthermore, we expand upon the design goals outlined in previous studies by introducing additional goals to be considered during the development process.
 It is not intended to offer detailed recommendations for user interface and interaction design, such as XAI explanation techniques or design components to include in the user interface.
 Furthermore, it is designed with a \textbf{human-centered} approach to XAI explanations, rather than a \textbf{computer-centered} one.